Ham Balls with Brown Sugar Ham Glaze

 Freezing

-Before baking: Roll, freeze on a parchment-lined sheet until solid, then transfer to a freezer bag.
-Make glaze fresh when ready to bake.
+Before baking: Roll the dough, then freeze it on a baking sheet lined with parchment paper until firm.
+After that, move it to a freezer bag.
+Make the glaze fresh when you’re ready to bake.
+If you’re cooking from frozen, add around 10 minutes to the covered bake time.

 Leftover Ideas